sscoconutree/IOCBulkChecker/README.md

 # CHANGELOGS

 <h3>v1.1</h3>
-* Fixed URL analysis by performing POST request to the server first before proceeding with the GET request for the report.
+* Fixed URL analysis by performing POST request to the server first before proceeding with the GET request for the report to ensure flexibility of URL inputs for analysis.

 <h3>v1.0</h3>
 * First release.